NamanChaudhary1/PuzzleSolving/README.md

 # PuzzleSolving
-In this i will be solving puzzles.
+In this repository I will be solving puzzles.